solomonsjoseph/RePORTaLiN/docs/sphinx/user_guide/installation.rst

    # Run a quick test (make sure you have data in data/dataset/)
    python main.py

-If you see progress bars and no errors, the installation is successful!
+If you see progress bars and status messages without errors, the installation is successful!

 Directory Structure
 -------------------